 — Over the next 25 minutes, team members approach the compound and attempt to get heavy weapons.
 When they cannot secure heavy weapons, they make their way onto the compound itself in the face of enemy fire.

 — 11:11 p.m.
-A Defense Department surveillance drone—an unarmed Predator—that had been requested arrives over the consulate compound.
+A Defense Department surveillance drone aircraft—an unarmed Predator—that had been requested arrives over the consulate compound.
 Some time later a second drone arrives and takes over the mission.

 — 11:30 p.m.
 All U.S. personnel have departed the consulate except for Stevens, who is missing.
 The vehicles come under fire as they leave the facility.

 — Over the next 90 minutes, the CIA annex comes under sporadic fire from small arms and rocket-propelled grenades.
 The security team returns fire, dispersing the attackers.

 — 12:30 a.m.
 The first U.S. military unit is ordered to begin moving to Libya.
 By 3 a.m., two teams of special operations forces—one from Fort Bragg, N.C., and one from central Europe—and a Marine anti-terrorism unit are preparing to depart.